Sue Ford: Early life

 The earliest photographs are from when Ford was first introduced to the camera.
 Ford was given her first camera in her late teens to take with her on a family holiday to Europe.
 It was on her return in 1961 that Ford found employment as a delivery girl for Sutcliffe photographers in Melbourne and working as a darkroom assistant.
 In 1962, she enrolled in a photography course at RMIT, she was only one of two females in a class of thirty students.
 Ford completed only the first year of a three-year course.
-She then rented a studio in Little Collins street, Melbourne with a friend Annette Stephens, a fellow RMIT student and friend.
+She then rented a studio in Little Collins Street, Melbourne with a friend Annette Stephens, a fellow RMIT student and friend.
 This was above a small cafe.
 Ford also documented her children extensively and experimented with concepts for children's books, pairing images and text in imaginative narrative sequences that were often connected by a theme of escape.
 In the late 1960s Ford created several bodies of work that contained simplex montages, photograms and layers negatives, received hours of darkroom experimentation.
 The photo collage Man off the moon, c.
 1969 critiqued the first moonwalk by NASA astronauts Neil Armstrong and Buzz Aldrin.
 Using images shot on a television screen, Ford places her hand into the scene, directing the astronauts like a puppet in a way that asserts her own presence and questions intention of the Americans on the lunar landscape.

 Family life

-Ford moved to Dunmoochin, Cottlesbridge for a brief period, then to Laughing Waters Road, Eltham with her spouse Gordon Ford.
+Ford moved to Dunmoochin, Cottles Bridge for a brief period, then to Laughing Waters Road, Eltham with her spouse Gordon Ford.
 Their first home was destroyed by bushfire, and they then moved to Pitt Street in Eltham and built a mud brick studio there including a darkroom, they also conducted a short lived child portrait business at the same time as working for Eltham Film Productions.
 In 1967 her daughter Emma Ford was born.
 Then in 1968, her son Ben Ford was born.
 In 1970, Gordon built a new mud brick house for the family at Laughing Waters Road.
 In 1972 they moved into the new mud brick house at Laughing Waters Road.
 In 1975 Ford moved to Sydney, but travelled regularly back to Melbourne.
-In 1980, they returned to North Carlton, Melbourne.
+In 1980, they returned to Carlton North, Melbourne.
 At this time Ford was active as a founding member of Reel Women feminist filmmakers.
 Ford was a member of other feminist film co-operatives over her career, including: the Feminist Film Workers collective (1970s and 1980s) and the Women’s Film Unit in 1985.